 5 Proposers/sponsors

-The new text for this revised Question stems from an Inter-American proposal.
+The new text for this revised Question stems from proposal of rapporteur and vice-rapporteur.

 6 Sources of input

 Contributions are expected from Member States, Sector Members and Associates, as well as inputs from relevant BDT programme(s) and relevant ITU-R and ITU-T study groups, and any relevant ITU-D Question.
-International and regional organizations responsible for disaster and emergency telecommunications are encouraged to provide contributions related to experiences and best practices.
+International and regional organizations responsible for utilization of telecommunications/ICTs for disaster management are encouraged to provide contributions related to experiences and best practices.
 The intensive use of correspondence and online exchange of information is encouraged for additional sources of inputs.

 7 Target audience